gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 => true
 ```

+### Further Questions on String Methods

-Experimenting, answer the following questions?
+Now explore String methods and answer the following questions:

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->